-A manipulator suggests to the conscientious victim that he or she does not care enough, is too selfish, has more than they deserve, or got it too easy, regardless of how much or little the victim actually does or not, or what the manipulator has ever contributed.
+A manipulator suggests to the conscientious victim that he or she does not care enough, is too selfish, has more than they or deserves, or got it too easy, regardless of how much or little the victim actually does or what the manipulator has ever contributed.

-The goal is keeping the victim in a self-doubting, anxious and submissive position.
+The goal is to keep the victim in a self-doubting, anxious, and submissive position.

 12. Inappropriate Restrictions